sourabhdpunja/weatherpoweredapp/readme.txt

     1. Using front end application subscribe using a emailaddress and location.
     2. Once successful registration of the user is done, Navigate to folder weatherpoweredapp/python-app/weatherproject/
     3. Run the Django management command -> python manage.py email_trigger
-    4. After the cli completes running, the user registered shoud obtain the newsletter
+    4. After the cli completes running, the user registered shoud obtain an email.